tahir-hassan/PSRunspacedDelegate/README.md

 PowerShell module for creating delegates that can access the current PowerShell runspace.

-Such delegates can be used for asynchronous programming.
+Such delegates can be used for asynchronous programming, and enable PowerShell code to run in a separate thread.

 ## Installation